meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.broker-tutorial.md

 - Implement proper error handling for all operations, return the correct response codes.
 - Properly implement synchronous/asynchronous operations.
 - Deal with orphaned Service Instances.
-- “The platform marketplace is the source of truth for service instances and bindings.
-Service brokers are expected to have successfully provisioned all the service instances and bindings that the marketplace knows about, and none that it doesn't.”
+- “The platform OSB Services is the source of truth for service instances and bindings.
+Service brokers are expected to have successfully provisioned all the service instances and bindings that the OSB Service platform knows about, and none that it doesn't.”
 - Consider supporting multiple service bindings per service instance, prefer to create separate credentials for each binding.
 - Consider checking your service implementation using the official [checker tool (experimental)](https://github.com/openservicebrokerapi/osb-checker).